O-LavenderAshburn/Basic_keyLogger_C/README.md

-This project is intended solely for educational and research purposes.
-The author does not condone or support the use of keyloggers or any related software for malicious, unethical, or illegal activities.
+## ⚠️ Disclaimer

+This project, `basic_keylogger_C`, is created **strictly for educational and ethical research purposes** only.

+It is intended to demonstrate how keylogging works **in a controlled environment** such as a personal machine or virtual lab, and to help students and researchers understand potential security threats.

+> **Do not use this software on any system without explicit, informed consent.
+Unauthorized use may be illegal and is not supported by the author.**

-By using, modifying, or distributing this code, you agree to take full responsibility and comply with all applicable laws and regulations in your jurisdiction.
-The author is not liable for any misuse of this software.
+The author assumes no responsibility for any misuse of this code.